twaritwaikar/textrolling/README.md

 # Textrolling

-A dead simple Android app built on the Godot that scrolls text on your screen.
+A dead simple Android app built on Godot that scrolls text on your screen.
 AS SIMPLE AS THAT.

 ## Why make this a whole different app?